Interorbital's Next-Generation Satellite Kits

 The LunarStation: Lunar Soft-Landing Bus (LSLB)

 Interorbital introduces a new addition to its low-cost spacecraft hardware series: the LunarStation.
 The LunarStation is designed to soft-land a single payload or up to four smaller payloads on the surface of the Moon.
 It is equipped with a transceiver and a solar-power unit to provide communications and power for the customer payloads.
-One-to-four payloads can be accommodated with a total combined payload-capacity of two kilograms.
+One-to-four payloads can be accommodated with a total combined payload-capacity of forty kilograms or eighty eight pounds.
 For multiple payloads, a plug-in port is available for each, providing payload-access to the LunarStation's on-board power source and the communications hardware.
-A dedicated single-payload LunarStation mission is priced at $2 million for a 2-kg payload, the lowest-cost Lunar-surface access option in history.
+A dedicated single-payload LunarStation mission is priced at $20 million for a 40-kg payload, the lowest-cost Lunar-surface access option in history.
 On missions delivering multiple customer payloads, the cost is based on the number of payloads and the mass of each payload, in a standard rideshare arrangement.
-For LS Mission I, a 1.5 kg payload mass is still available at $1.0 million per kilogram.
 This breakthrough, low-cost lunar-delivery service is made possible by the advent of the IOS NEPTUNE modular rocket series.
 Interorbital's NEPTUNE rockets offer the most affordable orbital and Lunar payload delivery available anywhere on the planet today.

-The smallest IOS NEPTUNE-Series modular launch-vehicle variant that can deliver the Lunar Descent Propulsion System (LDPS) with its LunarStation payload to the Moon is the NEPTUNE 3 Four-Stage (N3 FS).
+The smallest IOS NEPTUNE-Series modular launch-vehicle variant that can deliver the Lunar Descent Propulsion System (LDPS) with its LunarStation payload to the Moon is the NEPTUNE 9 Two-Stage (N9TS).
 It is launched on a direct-descent trajectory to the Moon.
-After all four stages complete their burns, the fourth stage with its LDPS/LunarStation payload will coast together all the way to the Moon.
-Critical Lunar mission hardware is integrated into the fourth stage, including a single midcourse-correction option, navigation hardware, an attitude control system, and a LIDAR altimeter.
-When the fourth stage nears the Moon, the LSPS/LunarStation separates and ignites its solid rocket motor.
+After the two main stages complete their burns, the second stage with its LDPS/LunarStation payload will coast together all the way to the Moon.
+Critical Lunar mission hardware is integrated into the second stage, including a single midcourse-correction option, navigation hardware, an attitude control system, and a LIDAR altimeter.
+When the second stage nears the Moon, the LSPS/LunarStation separates and ignites its solid rocket motor.
 The solid rocket motor decelerates the LunarStation in preparation for landing.
 At the end of the burn, the LunarStation is ejected just above the surface of the Moon.

 The soft-landing method is based on the technique used by the Mars Pathfinder.
 After LunarStation ejection from the LDPS, four airbags oriented in a tetrahedral configuration inflate to cushion a series of bouncing impacts on the Lunar surface until the LunarStation comes to a stop.
 Once stationary on the surface of the Moon, the LunarStation deflates its airbags and rights itself by deploying its petals, exposing the inner workings of this sophisticated piece of hardware.
 When petal deployment is completed, the LunarStation automatically points its antenna towards the Earth by adjusting its petal angles.
 This is followed by the activation of its communications system which transmits the exact location of the landing site.
 An onboard set of cameras captures the surrounding Moonscape and transmits the images back to Earth.
 Finally, the payloads activate and begin their tasks.

-The LunarStation is based on Interorbital's Google Lunar X PRIZE Nano-Lander concept, developed for its GLXP team, SYNERGY MOON----one of the five finalists in that competition.
+The LunarStation is based on Interorbital's Google Lunar X PRIZE Lander concept, developed for its GLXP team, SYNERGY MOON----one of the five finalists in that competition.

 What type of payloads can the LunarStation carry to the Moon?
 There are at least six Lunar-surface payload-type categories: physics, engineering, imaging, biological, data storage, and delivery of small personal objects.
 Physics experiments include Lunar-surface radiation analysis, seismographic analysis, Lunar-surface temperature analysis, magnetometer analysis, and neutron analysis for hydrogen detection.
 Engineering experiments include electronic component testing in a high-radiation environment, communications hardware testing, Lunar navigation beacon, or a radio repeater.
 Imaging equipment includes any kind of Moonscape or astronomical imaging recording and transmission back to Earth.
 Biological experiments include plant germination and growth, effects of radiation on living cells, plant-based oxygen generation, studying the effects of low Lunar gravity on simple biological organisms, and off-world DNA or seed storage.
 Data storage includes name and image lists and human historical documents.
 Small personal objects could be anything someone deems important and would like to place on another world, like cremains, company logos, family and pet photographs, etc..
 These are just a few examples of what can be sent to the Moon as a LunarStation payload.